kansil/ProFAB/README.md

-# Benchmarking Platform for Computational Protein Annotation Prediction
+# ProFAB: Protein Functional Annotation Benchmark

 This platform is generated to provide some machine learning algorithms like SVM, random forest etc. for the tasked dataset drug-target interaction, EC number prediction and GO ID prediction.
 This platform is based on supervised learning.
 Repository can be obtained by a single line of command: